athena-framework/website/docs/architecture/negotiation.md

 ### View Format Handlers

-By default Athena uses `json` as the default response format.
+By default the Athena Framework uses `json` as the default response format.
 However it is possible to extend the [ATH::View::ViewHandler][] to support additional, and even custom, formats.
 This is achieved by creating an [ATH::View::FormatHandlerInterface][] instance that defines the logic needed to turn an [ATH::View][] into an [ATH::Response][].

 The implementation can be as simple/complex as needed for the given format.
 Official handlers could be provided in the future for common formats such as `html`, probably via an integration with some form of tempting engine utilizing [custom annotations](config.md#custom-annotations) to specify the format.